jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Meaning
 (1) To the extent to which it is not beneficiary income, an amount of income derived by a trustee of a trust is trustee income.
 Minors’ beneficiary income
-(2) An amount of beneficiary income to which section HC 35 applies that is derived in an income year by a person who is a minor is treated as if it were trustee income for the purposes of—
+(2) An amount of beneficiary income to which section HC 35 applies that is derived in an income year by a person who is a minor is—
-  (a) determining the tax rate that applies; and
+  (a) treated as trustee income for the purposes of who pays the tax and who provides the return of income; and (b) subject to the basic rate of income tax set out in schedule 1, part A, clause 3.
-  (b) paying the tax; and
+Close companies’ beneficiary income
-  (c) providing returns of income.
+(2B) An amount of beneficiary income to which section HC 38 applies is— (a) treated as trustee income for the purposes of who pays the tax and who provides the return of income; and (b) subject to the basic rate of income tax set out in schedule 1, part A, clause 3.
 Exclusions from corpus
 (3) The trustee of a trust has, from a property settlement that is referred to in section HC 4(3) to (5) and made in an income year, an amount of trustee income for the income year equal to the market value of the property settlement reduced by the amount of the market value that the trustee treats as beneficiary income, or as a taxable distribution made by the trustee, in the income year.